Telegram and Telegram X return to Apple App Store after being pulled

 Telegram X is a faster alternative to Telegram and includes themes and more efficient battery use.
 Both Telegram and Telegram X remained available on Google Play.

-Telegram says it's more secure than other messaging systems like WhatsApp, because its secret chats use end-to-end encryption, don't leave a trace on our servers, block forwarding and support self-destructing messages.
+Telegram's developers say the apps are more secure than other messaging systems because their secret chats use end-to-end encryption, don't leave a trace on servers, block forwarding and support self-destructing messages.

-But the app has also been a target of criticism for allowing terrorists to communicate.
+But the apps have also been the target of criticism for allegedly allowing terrorists to communicate.
 UK Prime Minister Theresa May said in a speech last week that "smaller platforms can quickly become home to criminals and terrorists.
 We have seen that happen with Telegram.
 And we need to see more co-operation from smaller platforms like this."

-For its part, Telegram states on its website, "While we do block terrorist (e.g. ISIS-related) bots and channels, we will not block anybody who peacefully expresses alternative opinions."
+For its part, Telegram says on its website, "While we do block terrorist (e.g. ISIS-related) bots and channels, we will not block anybody who peacefully expresses alternative opinions."

 Apple didn't immediately respond to a request for comment.